 The Problem: Your association has a catalogue of benefits that are underused by your members.
 As they lay dormant, the value of your membership is depreciated by your members.

 When members do not use their member benefits, they are at risk of not renewing their membership.
 To increase the likelihood of member renewals, we need to be strategic about connecting members with their benefits.

 Our responsibility, as an association, is to provide an easy mechanism for members to connect with the benefits.
 Members need to be able to browse and explore benefits that appeal to them when they want them.

-Let’s dive into 5 ways to make sure your member benefits are presented in a way that encourage member participation.
+Let’s explore 5 ways to ensure that you present your member benefits in a way that encourages member participation.
 Below are more examples of ways associations tend to stand in their own way and create barriers to member engagement.
 Let’s fix that!

 5 Ways to Present Your Association Benefits for Maximum Member Engagement